cmarquezrusso/bank-statements-data/README.md

 This is my approach to create a kubeapp (kubernetes application) to analyze my bank transactions.

-Inspired by learning about the ELK stack (for centralised logging) and by Westpac CashNav app https://www.westpac.co.nz/bank-accounts/everyday-money-tools/cashnav/
+Inspired by learning about the ELK stack (for centralised logging) and by CashNav. https://www.westpac.co.nz/bank-accounts/everyday-money-tools/cashnav/

-As BNZ doesnt have an application like CashNav, I decided to build my own.
+# As BNZ doesnt have an application like CashNav, I decided to build my own.

 **Technology stack**: Kubernetes, Docker, Python, Javascript

-## How does it works?

-TBC

-# Architecture diagram

-TBC

 ## UPDATE: We are using taiga to track our feature requests.
 https://tree.taiga.io/project/cristian04-bnz-cashnav/kanba

 ## Installation instructions

-TBC

 ### NEW!
 Running on Kubernetes!